Pwd9000-ML/blog-devto/posts/DevOps-Replace-Tokens/DevOps-Replace-Tokens.md

 For this tutorial we will write a simple terraform configuration that will deploy a resource group, but we will use the **replace tokens task** to manipulate our configuration file to deploy 3 different resource groups based on environment.
 For example `Infra-dev-Rg`, `Infra-uat-Rg` and `Infra-prod-Rg`.
 I have set up a new project in my organisation called **DynamicTerraform**, I also created a repository called **Infrastructure**.
 Inside of my repository I have created the following paths:

-- `\pipelines` This location will be used to store and configure yaml deployment pipelines.
+- `\terraform-azurerm-resourcegroup` This location will be my root path used to store the main terraform configuration files which will be used to deploy a simple resource group.
-- `\pipelines\variables` This location will be used to store and configure yaml variable template files.
+- `\terraform-azurerm-resourcegroup\pipelines` This location will be used to store and configure yaml deployment pipelines for the resources in my root path.
-- `\terraform-azurerm-resourcegroup` This location will be used to store the main terraform configuration files which will be used to deploy a simple resource group.
+- `\terraform-azurerm-resourcegroup\pipelines\variables` This location will be used to store and configure yaml variable template files used for my pipelines.

-Any additional future resources can be created in new paths e.g.: `\terraform-azurerm-resourceX`, `\terraform-azurerm-resourceY`, `\terraform-azurerm-resourceZ` etc...
-For this tutorial we will just be using `\terraform-azurerm-resourcegroup` to deploy resource groups.
+Any additional future resources can be created in new root paths e.g.: `\terraform-azurerm-resourceX`, `\terraform-azurerm-resourceY`, `\terraform-azurerm-resourceZ` etc...
+For this tutorial we will just be using `\terraform-azurerm-resourcegroup` to deploy a simple resource groups dynamically based on environments for `dev`, `uat` and `prod`.

 ![rep_layout](./assets/rep_layout.jpg)

 ## Terraform Configuration

-As a pre-req I have also pre-created an Azure DevOps [service connection](https://docs.microsoft.com/en-us/azure/devops/pipelines/library/service-endpoints?view=azure-devops&tabs=yaml#create-a-service-connection) that will be used to allow my pipeline to access Azure via the terraform task we installed earlier, and I also pre-created an Azure storage account which will act as my terraform [backend](https://www.terraform.io/docs/language/settings/backends/azurerm.html) to safely store my terraform state in.
+As a pre-req I have also pre-created an Azure DevOps [service connection](https://docs.microsoft.com/en-us/azure/devops/pipelines/library/service-endpoints?view=azure-devops&tabs=yaml#create-a-service-connection) that will be used to allow my pipelines to access Azure via the terraform task we installed earlier, and I also pre-created an Azure storage account which will act as my terraform [backend](https://www.terraform.io/docs/language/settings/backends/azurerm.html) to safely store my terraform state files in.

 Under my repo path: `\terraform-azurerm-resourcegroup\`, I have created the following three terraform files: